delaine3/noticing/README.md

 The goal is not perfection.

-The goal is to keep the organism supported enough that life does not become unnecessarily harder.
+The goal is to keep the body supported enough that life does not become unnecessarily harder.

 That means tracking things like: